 His music has had many performances in the United States and abroad.
 Recordings of his major works are on the Parma Recordings’ label Navona Records.

 Stewart was born 1941, in Miami, Florida, and has a B.Mus. degree from Oberlin College Conservatory of Music, 1965, and a M.A. degree from Smith College, 1969.
 He lives with his wife Xina in Huntington Woods, Michigan.
 Their daughter Sarah is the senior minister at First Unitarian Universalist of Worcester, Massachusetts, where she lives with her husband Andy and two sons.
-Their son Andrew is a Certified Financial Analyst working for Exchange Capital Management in Ann Arbor.
+Their son Andrew is a Chartered Financial Analyst working for Exchange Capital Management in Ann Arbor.
 He lives in Huntington Woods with his wife Nicole and daughter Eliza.